๐ŸงฌMolecular Biology

 2. You add an inhibitor to an enzyme reaction and observe that VmaxV_{max} decreases while KmK_m remains unchanged.
 What type of inhibition is this, and what would the Lineweaver-Burk plot look like?

-3. Compare and contrast competitive and uncompetitive inhibition in terms of their effects on KmK_m and VmaxV_{max}, and explain why one can be overcome by increasing substrate concentration while the other cannot.
+3. Compare competitive and uncompetitive inhibition in terms of their effects on KmK_m and VmaxV_{max}.
+Why can one be overcome by increasing substrate concentration while the other cannot?

 4. An enzyme shows a sigmoidal velocity-vs-substrate curve with a Hill coefficient of 2.8.
 What does this tell you about the enzyme's structure and behavior?
 How would you expect this enzyme to respond to small changes in substrate concentration compared to a Michaelis-Menten enzyme?

-5. If an FRQ presents you with Lineweaver-Burk data showing parallel lines in the presence and absence of an inhibitor, what type of inhibition is occurring, and in what biological context might you expect to see this pattern?
+5. A Lineweaver-Burk plot shows parallel lines in the presence and absence of an inhibitor.
+What type of inhibition is occurring, and in what biological context might you expect to see this pattern?